 For the 2020 programme, the deadline for applications has now passed.
 Students will be notified of the outcome of their application by mid January 2020.

 If you are unable to take up your place, please contact the Widening Participation Unit on 028 9097 5020 or email email@example.com so your place can be offered to someone on the reserve list.

-There are currently only seven course pathways to choose from.
-It is anticipated that further subject pathways will be added for the 2020 programme.
+There are currently only eight course pathways to choose from.
+It is anticipated that further subject pathways will be added for the 2021 programme.